 How to find what is tripping my circuit breaker?

-We should know first what a circuit breaker is?
+We should know first what is a circuit breaker?
 Circuit breakers are meant to break the wire circuit connection with the help of an On and Off switch to protect the circuit wiring and other appliances connected to that circuit breaker.
 A circuit breaker is usually in a panel somewhere in the backyard or basements, or indoor storerooms.
 The function of the circuit breakers or the fuses is the same.
 However, the fuses have been designed to blow up, and the circuit breakers are designed to trip when any short circuit, overload or any dangerous situation occur.
 The On and Off switch will let you know that your circuit breaker is working.
 When a circuit breaker trips, it gets switched to Off position to prevent the circuit from fire.